 A few things to note with short notice and unannounced inspections performed by this mechanism are:

 - You will need to have available during the inspection the details that would have been completed as part of the pre-inspection compliance report, the inspector will obtain this information from you whilst on site.

 - You will be charged for the inspection at the normal daily rate per inspector.

 - If you choose to refuse the inspector entry to the site, you will be in breach of the obligations you have as a licence holder.
 This will result in an instant referral to the Inspection Action Group with a recommendation to suspend or not grant the licence as appropriate.
-Please also be cognisant of Article 326 of the Human Medicines Regulations (as amended).
+Please also be cognisant of Regulation 326 of the Human Medicines Regulations (as amended).